Language learning strategies: History

-In 1990, Rebecca Oxford published her landmark book "Language Learning Strategies: What Every Teacher Should Know" which included the "Strategy Inventory for Language Learning" or "SILL", a questionnaire which was used in a great deal of research in the 1990s and early 2000s.
+In 1990, Rebecca Oxford published her landmark book Language Learning Strategies: What Every Teacher Should Know which included the "Strategy Inventory for Language Learning" or "SILL" (Strategy Inventory for Language Learning), a questionnaire which was used in a great deal of research in the 1990s and early 2000s.

 Controversy over basic issues such as definition grew stronger in the late 1990s and early 2000s, however, with some researchers giving up trying to define the concept in favour of listing essential characteristics.
 Others abandoned the strategy term in favour of "self regulation".

 Classification of language learning strategies

 O'Malley and Chamot classification

 In 1990, O'Malley and Chamot developed a classification of three types of language learning strategies: